johanf85/home-assistant-heating-configuration/descriptionVoorEnum.md

 ##### **Arduino**

-First the sketch from the Hardware section was put on the Arduino nano, see [here](#arduinosketch) in the hardware section.
+First the sketch from the Hardware section was put on the Arduino nano, see the hardware section.

 ```yaml
  - platform: serial